authzed/zed/README.md

 ### Schemas

-The `schema read` command prints a tree view of the Object Definitions in a Permissions System.
+The `schema read` command prints a tree view of the Object Definitions in a Permissions System's Schema.

 ```sh
 $ zed schema read document